-Make a Plan to Pursue Telehealth Funding
+Make a Plan to Pursue Telehealth Grants

-To successfully pursue time-sensitive funding opportunities, your organization should have a proactive grants team in place to execute the grant strategy and application process.
+To successfully pursue time-sensitive funding opportunities, your organization should have a proactive telehealth grants team in place to execute the grant strategy and application process.
 For larger organizations, this team may be coordinated through a Centralized Grants Office or an Office of Sponsored Programs.
 For smaller organizations or organizations with limited grants experience, this team may need to be built from scratch.
-A grants champion should drive the effort and coordinate stakeholders.
+A telehealth grants champion should drive the effort and coordinate stakeholders.
 But a champion doesn’t win without his or her team.

 Key team members should include:

 - IT lead

 - Community outreach

 - Grant writer